saradzhyanartur/yellowpages/README.md

-# Python YellowPages Scraper
+# Python yellowpages.com Scraper

 ## Description & Implementation
-A simple scraper that returns data from https://www.yellowpages.com/ in dictionary format.
+A simple scraper that returns data from www.yellowpages.com/ in dictionary format.
 The package exposes the YellowPages object which contains two methods.

 The '''get_search_results''' method corresponds to doing a basic search on yellowpages and returns a list of results with basic information.